What is a mind palace — and how do you use it?

 Every room will now contain four pieces of furniture with one unique card attached.

 The groundwork here is to construct such a “palace” in your mind beforehand.
-This means you won’t have to struggle to remember rooms or pieces of furniture.
+This means you won’t have to remember rooms or furniture pieces.
 Or their order.

 When you test how many of the 52 cards you remember, you enter the first room (the hallway), look at the first piece of furniture (the antique mirror), and see — the ace of hearts.